The Rock Annual, an Imaginary Publication

 Where's the Hip Hop?

 Most of the artists that you may expect to find here but are missing you will find in the Hip Hop, Electronica, and "World" annex; this comprises short lists, probably of little use to avid, longtime listeners, to recognize the significant connections between Rock and these areas.
-Certain genres, namely Reggae, Afro Beat, and Tropicàlia, that you likely consider to be "World" are not in that annex but rather are included in the Rock Annual lists due not just to the extensive ties between those genres and the music of the United States and Britain, but more importantly the major period of those genres' flowering and reaching the full extent of their influence coincided with the peak of Rock's popularity and worldwide dissemination.
+Certain genres, namely Reggae, Afro Beat, and Tropicàlia, that you likely consider to be "World" are not in that annex but rather are included in the Rock Annual lists due not just to the extensive ties between those genres and the music of the United States and Britain, but more importantly those genres' flowering and reaching the full extent of their influence at roughly the same time as the peak of Rock's popularity and worldwide dissemination.
 The lines separating these three genres from related musics from their respective nations (Jamaica, Nigeria, and Brazil, respectively) are blurry enough.
 Even muddier, though, are the lines separating Electronica and Hip Hop, both developing at the same time (many of the groundbreaking artists working in New York, even at the same nightclubs), from the post-Punk music that overlapped with them, but which in contrast are being classed here as part of the larger world of Rock-and-Roll/ Rhythm and Blues.
 The word, Electronica, has of course become passé, in favor of Electronic Dance Music, but the latter term confusingly conflates dance music, broadly speaking, with electronic forms of dance music; given that the term, Dance Music, was preferred by many musicians, writers, and others involved in the industry in the Seventies and Eighties, even at the height of usage of the word, Disco, in my own estimation Electronic Dance Music does not account for the significance of Funk and Disco artists who did not make mostly-electronic music, while Electronica (despite its awkwardness and the sense that it was imposed as a gross simplification of what, by the 1990s, had become a multifarious, globe-spanning area of music) serves as a useful shorthand for House, Techno, and other genres that developed out of Funk and Disco.
 The annexes for Hip Hop, Electronica, and World were developed because I have discovered over twentysome years of listening that, having grown up listening to, and learning about music more broadly from, songs as they are composed in Rock-and-Roll/ Rhythm and Blues, I cannot immerse myself as a listener as deeply in these areas as I would like.
-The reasons vary among the three; in Hip Hop, the significance of the listener following the poetry (similar to Folk song) word by word; in Electronica, the relative importance of singles instead of albums and of public playback of sound recordings relative to personalized, private playback (which of course shows the influence of, among other things, developments in Reggae and Disco music); and in "World," simply enough, the foreign nature of the compositional methods and languages used and the historical context of the music.
+The reasons vary among the three; in Hip Hop, the significance of the listener following the poetry (similar to Folk song) word by word; in Electronica, the relative importance of singles instead of albums and of public playback of sound recordings relative to personalized, private playback (which of course shows the influence of developments in Reggae and Disco music during the Seventies); and in "World," simply enough, the foreign nature of the compositional methods and languages used and the historical context of the music.
 For now, only one artist, the bawdy parodist Blowfly, is included in both the regular lists and the annex, as his later hit, 'Rapp Dirty', is classed as Hip Hop.

 The other major dividing line between artists included and excluded artists is that between Jazz and Rock-and-Roll/ Rhythm and Blues.
 This line was especially blurry in the 1970s, with the prominence of Fusion Jazz and, to a lesser extent, Rock artists attempting to cross over into Jazz.
 From the late 1950s through that same period, the popularity of Soul Jazz, especially as performed by organ trios, created another fertile cross-over area.
 The trickier Rock/ Jazz division, though, is temporal, between what we generally call "Traditional Pop" (or, more specifically, Tin Pan Alley and music composed for musical theatre) and singers usually classed in that category but who had significant connections to Jazz, Blues, and Folk musics or proved to be particularly influential in the later development of Rhythm and Blues (perhaps precisely because of their Jazz credibility).
 Among these are Bessie Smith and similar Jazz-Blues singers; or vocal groups that paved the way for Doo Wop, such as the Ink Spots and the Mills Brothers.
 The "Folk" Blues of Charley Patton, Robert Johnson, and so on, as well as the pre-1940s Folk and Country and Western, are, more obviously, included.
 One may ask, though: is not Jazz just as influential as Folk and Blues on the popular music of the Rock era?
 Perhaps....
 But, Jazz is not covered here.
 It would constitute another, larger database.
 The Ink Spots and the Mills Brothers, as well as the Golden Gate Jubilee Quartet and potentially other similar artists, are placed on the Rhythm-and-Blues side, instead of Jazz, of pre-1950 popular music.
 Those considered to be Jazz singers are not.
-A list is provided here of artists barely beyond the edge of our definition of Rock-era popular music, both from the Tin Pan Alley era or the Rock era.
+A list is provided here of artists barely beyond the edge of our definition of Rock-era popular music, both from the Tin Pan Alley era and the Rock era.
 Similar artists who are included in the lists here are noted in brackets to give an indication of where these lines are being drawn—or, rather, which lines are being drawn.

 The Ames Brothers [The Crew Cuts; Bobby Darin; Patti Page; Joan Weber]